-The Pyxis[®] 640-G version replaces the -A back panel with one that only has an RJ-45 connector.
+The Pyxis® "core" is the sensor focal plane with an LVDS output and serial communications for setting sensor parameters.
+The Pyxis® 640-G version has a back panel with only an RJ-45 connector.
 Camera output and control are achieved over a Gigabit Ethernet connection.
+Power can be provided as Power Over Ethernet (POE).
 No analog polarization data products are available as output directly from the camera.
 A primary advantage of this configuration is that the camera can be remotely located, up to 100 meters away, from the controlling laptop.
 The software is described in the next section.
-A 5 volt DC power connector consisting of a mini-USB jack enables the use of battery packs used for cell phones at the camera location.
-The -A version is shown in Figure 8 on the left.
+A 5 volt DC power connector consisting of a mini-USB jack enables the use of battery packs used for cell phones at the camera location in addition to the POE.
+Environmentally ruggedized and drone kit versions are also available processed sensor data, and record data for future processing.
+An example of the PVS application user interface is shown in Figure 9.
+Note that the user interface provides a suite of standard color palettes, as well as toolbar buttons for selecting standard output imagery products.
+PVS gives the operator easy access to intensity data (temperature and radiance) as well as Stokes Vector polarimetry and degree of linear polarization (DoLP).
+The user has the ability to measure the value of a specific pixel, or to create a histogram or strip chart which displays the values for regions of interest within the image.